 HIPAA.
-Just saying it will send chills down the spines of healthcare legal teams across the United States.
+Just saying it sends chills down the spines of healthcare legal teams across the United States.

 Protecting patient data is at the core of the regulation, and mistakes can be extremely costly.
 But don't let all that scare you off — we got your back.

-We've put together a comprehensive HIPAA compliance checklist that'll help keep you and your team safe from the regulatory powers that be.
+We've put together the most comprehensive HIPAA compliance checklist for 2025, packed with new and pending rule updates, and best practices to keep you and your team safe from the regulatory powers that be.

-• Noncompliance can carry some steep fees and result in reputational damage to your business.
+- Noncompliance can carry steep fees (up to $2.1 million per violation) and result in reputational damage.

 What Is HIPAA Compliance?